 An update.
 I continued to pare down the blacklisted Cavalcade hooks over the course of about a week.
 For the past two or three days, only those with beginning with the letter A have been blocked.
 During this time there have been no reboots in the night.
 However, my logs show that this blacklist only blocks the akismet_scheduled_delete hook, which has only run around 12:50am - not near midnight.
 (And since DST began, it's been even later.)
 So I think that we've gone too far down the garden path.

 Given that the downtime is not currently recurring, I'm setting this ticket to one side for the time being.
 I'll reopen and back up investigations a bit if we see it pop back up.

-#16 Updated by Boone Gorges about 1 year ago
+#16 Updated by Boone Gorges over 1 year ago

 - Status changed from Abandoned to Assigned

 Nearly identical behavior has begun to crop up over the last week.
 Nightly service disruptions, beginning around 12:03 or 12:04am EDT, usually resolving with a DB reboot.

 One thing to note (not sure if it's relevant) is that it continues to happen just after midnight Eastern time, but now we are in DST, which makes it 0400 UTC.
 This indicates that the problem is tied to a scheduled task that's sensitive to local time, not to UTC.

 As a starting point, I am once again disabling scheduled tasks beginning with a-m between 0359 and 0415.
 Based on this, we'll whittle down the exceptions a bit.